fteychene/blueprint-hexagonal-rust/README.md

 blueprint-hexagonal-infra-run 0.1.0

 USAGE:
-    blueprint-hexagonal-infra run [OPTIONS] <command>...
+    blueprint-hexagonal-infra run [FLAGS] [OPTIONS] <command>...

+FLAGS:
+    -w, --wait       Wait the execution of the task and print status

 OPTIONS:
-    -n, --name <name>    Optional : Name of the task for later querying
+    -n, --name <name>    Name of the task for later querying

 ARGS:
     <command>...
 Command to be executed by the task

 ```

 _Example_ :   `./target/debug/blueprint-hexagonal-infra run ls /`